 I jumped in my chair, no doubt coming fully awake.
 Everything was totally normal.
 The Girls were still sleeping, the tv was still on the Food Network and the house was otherwise quiet.
 At that point, I felt tears running down my face and said “Goodbye, Roscoe”.

 From that point on I felt a weight lifted from me.
 I still thought of the old boy, but I wasn’t sad.
-Even on the first anniversary of his death, which is always terrible, be the deceased human or NHT, I was not as sad as I expected to be.
+Even the anniversary of his death, which is always terrible, be the deceased human or NHT, I was not as sad as I expected to be.

 Fast forward a bit less than two years and we lost Daisy Ann to cancer.
 She was just over 6 years old and Grace, Winker and I missed her.
 I had been taking nightly long walks, sometimes up to 5 miles, with Daisy and I called her My Old Walking Partner.
-After she died in early January, 2009, I stopped taking nightly walks.
+After she died on January 2nd, 2009, I stopped taking nightly walks.
 My heart was not in it and Winker was not inclined toward long walks.

 But after about 3 months, I decided to start taking walks again.
 For a couple of weeks, I avoided the streets that Daisy and I walked, but one night I set off on our favorite walk, just to see how I’d handle it.